batistagroup/qflux/docs/qflux/Open_Systems/open_systems.md

 expec_vals_qutip_Lindblad = spin1_dissipative.propagate_qt(time_arr=time_arr, observable=pa.Z)
 ```

-We can plot the results to show agreement between matrix-vector multiplication, Lindblad propagation with QuTiP and highlight the difference between those appraoches and propagation with the Liouville appraoch:
+We can plot the results to show agreement between matrix-vector multiplication, Lindblad propagation with QuTiP and highlight the difference between those approaches and propagation with the Liouville approach:

 ```python
 #==============plot